antonio-iodice/dashboard-angular/README.md

 ## Adding new data

 On first start the database is already populated with some sample data by an initialization script.
-However, it is possible to add new data and see it appear it live on the dashboard.
+However, it is possible to add new data and see it appear live on the dashboard.
 In order to add and see live data you can POST new info to the backend at the following endpoint.

 ```